About me.

 Eight years at a publisher platform running revenue products for 16,000+ properties [TK: confirm exact year range — e.g., 2016–2024].
 That meant owning the revenue stack end-to-end: the ad server, the header bidder, the identity graph, the yield logic, the vendor relationships, and the roadmap that turned any of it into a line in the P&L. It's not a résumé line.
 It's eight years of running the thing with the board asking why the number did what it did.

 A seat on the Prebid Board [TK: dates of term, committees served].
 Named vendor work across the programmatic supply chain — [TK: 3–5 specific vendor/partner names Jordan is comfortable publishing].
-Identity infrastructure shipped, load-bearing stacks migrated, vendor calls made that moved eight-figure lines.
+Identity infrastructure shipped, load-bearing stacks migrated, vendor decisions that moved eight-figure lines.
 The proof isn't that I know the space.
-The proof is that I've made the calls this practice sells — inside companies, with real money and real consequence on the decision.
+The proof is that I've named the opportunities this practice sells — inside companies, with real money and real consequence on the decision.

 How I work.

-You're hiring the person who will make the call.
+You're hiring the person who will name the opportunity and write the decision.
 The thinking doesn't get subcontracted and the work doesn't get passed to a junior after the sale.
 One principal on the engagement.

 Decisions in writing, architecture where it's structural, vendor work where the market is the problem, and the work imported into your tracker.
 Your team runs it on day one.

-If I can reframe the problem on a first call, I will.
+If I can reframe the problem in the first working session, I will.
 If resolving it takes real work, that's the engagement — and scope is written before anything starts.

-If the problem isn't one I can make the call on, I'll say so — and where I can, I'll point you to someone who handles that work for a living.
+If the problem isn't one I can resolve, I'll say so — and where I can, I'll point you to someone who handles that work for a living.

 About Cauley & Co.